Papa Gino's: 2018 bankruptcy

-In November 2018, the chain's parent company, PGHC Holdings, filed for Chapter 11 bankruptcy protection, which it has since emerged from upon sale to private equity firm, Wynnchurch Capital in 2019.

 Post-bankruptcy

 On June 14, 2022, it was revealed that Papa Gino’s would be opening a new restaurant for the first time since it emerged from bankruptcy.

 Advertising

 Since the late 1990s, the chain has partnered with the Boston Red Sox and New England Patriots, as well as individual players with the teams such as former Red Sox designated hitter David Ortiz.
 Patriots linebacker Tedy Bruschi replaced kicker Adam Vinatieri as pitchman in the fall of 2006, after Vinatieri was signed by the Indianapolis Colts.
-In 2020, Papa Gino's continues to partner with the Providence Bruins, the Pawtucket Red Sox and Holy Cross.
+In 2020, Papa Gino's continues to partner with the Providence Bruins, the Worcester Red Sox and Holy Cross.
 They also partner with many local kids teams in the communities that they serve.